voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
-If set to <tt>true</tt>, this module will configure the node to act as a nfs server.
+If set to `true`, this module will configure the node to act as a NFS server.

 Default value: `false`